 - If you haven’t already, consider signing up with Swagbucks in order to earn points and redeem them for Amazon gift cards.

-- When you claim your payout from iBotta, you can get it in gift cards to use towards buying kitchen equipment.
+- When you claim your payout from iBotta, you can get it in gift cards to use towards buying kitchen essentials.

 - Designate cash back rewards you receive from different programs to go toward your kitchen fund.
 Just be sure that you don’t go buying things just to get rewards to apply to said kitchen fund.